-Lori White at Star City High School in Arkansas faced this challenge when she first moved to teaching high school, and she found a solution.
+Lori White at Star City High School in Arkansas faced this challenge when she first started teaching a College and Career Readiness class and the Job for America’s Graduates (JAG) program.

-For both of these, Lori needed to find an engaging, relevant way to teach career readiness skills.
+For both of these, Lori needed an engaging, relevant way to teach career readiness skills.
+So she implemented resources that provided a student-centered approach, and the results are an engaged classroom full of students who are confident in their professional skills!

 1. Start with Practice Interviews

 When teaching her unit on professionalism, Lori starts with an opening activity about interviews.
-She uses this activity to introduce the new skill and get the class all on the same page.
+She uses this activity to introduce the skill and get the class on the same page.

 The introductory activity for professionalism is a practice interview.
 Lori pulls example interview questions from various sources, including her Business&ITCenter21 curriculum and related websites.